yuempek/bitSort/README.md

 # BitSort
 Bit sort is a new sorting algorithm that uses binary tree to sort elements.
 Numbers are put in a binary tree.
 When reading they sorted already.
 Complexity is **O(nk)**. **k** is bit size of the number.
 BitSort is not recursive algorithm when sorting the values.
 But reading the tree is recursive.
+The depth of recurtion is k.

 the full size of binary tree for 3bit values: